vi/websocat/doc.md

 [A] Turns messages like `abc 1,2` into `{"jsonrpc":"2.0","id":412, "method":"abc", "params":[1,2]}`.

 For simpler manual testing of websocket-based JSON-RPC services

 Example: TODO

+### `timestamp:`

+Internal name for --dump-spec: Timestamp

+[A] Prepend timestamp to each incoming message.

+Example: TODO